Dr. Nicola Spelman

 School of Arts and Media

-I am a Senior Lecturer in the School of Arts & Media and Programme Leader for the BA Music: Popular Music & Recording.
+I am a Senior Lecturer in the School of Arts, Media and Creative Technology.
 I have contributed to the development of music education at Salford for many years, designing and developing modules in a range of subject areas.
-My key interests are popular musicology, composition, music semiotics and representation, and music and madness.
-I have worked as an external consultant and examiner for numerous academic institutions, and currently fulfil the role of External Examiner for the University of Derby and the University of East London.
+My key interests are popular musicology, composition, music semiotics and representation.
+I have worked as an external consultant and examiner for numerous academic institutions.

 Areas of research